GeeeHesso/pantafrontend/README.md

 **Bug fix:**
 - Local default data is now available again
-- If local data loaded, can reask EU map with datetime
+- If local data loaded, can re-ask EU map with datetime

 ### 1.0.2 (12.2023)
 **New features:**